Abdominal quadrant regions by Jmarchn is licensed under CC BY-SA 3.0

 - Suspect rather than rely on numbers - abdominal haemorrhage is often concealed, is always non compressible and recognition is challenging.

-- The surgical hand will only detect 50% of abdominal injuries, even in conscious patients
+- The surgical hand will only detect 50% of intra-abdominal injuries, even in conscious patients

-- Beware – elderly, obese, obtunded and spinal cord injuries
+- Be extra cautious with elderly, obese, obtunded and spinal cord-injured patients

 - Do not remove the pelvic binder to perform a laparotomy